sarahwcqz/holbertonschool-simple_shell/README.md

 ```
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
 ```
-While working on it, we compiled it using the following options:<br/>
-`gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`<br/>
 These ensured we would catch all possible issues and that our shell would have good portability.<br/>

 ### Usage